gmetais/grunt-devperf/README.md

 The list of URLs you want to test.
 Don't forget the protocol (http:// or https://), even on localhost.

+#### options.device
+Type: `String`
+Default value: `desktop`

+The type of device that will be emulated, by using a different user-agent and viewport size.
+The limits are also different between devices (see the warnings list below).
+Possible values are: `desktop`, `tablet`, `phone` and `all`.

+By using `all`, you will be able to compare results between devices.
+This is great if you care about having a mobile-fast responsive website!

 #### options.numberOfRuns
 Type: `Integer`
 Default value: `5`